 [you@your_laptop rockstor-doc]# git add new_file_added.rst existing_file.rst

-We strongly encourage you to commit changes a certain way to help other contributors and keep the merge process smooth.
-Below guidelines are more pertinent to code contributions, but feel free to be as perfect as you like.
+Then, you can commit them.
+We strongly encourage you to commit changes in a certain way to help other contributors, and to keep the merge process smooth.
+The guidelines below pertain more to code contributions but feel free to be as perfect as you like.
 As a guiding principle, separate your changes into one or more logically independent commits.

 [you@your_laptop rockstor-doc]# git commit new_file_added.rst existing_file.rst